DaCruzEmanuel/DaCruzEmanuel/README.md

 - Modeling data
 - Creating reports and visualizations for analysis

-Below, you can explore some of the projects I've worked on in each of these areas.
+Below are some of the recent projects I’ve worked on, showcasing the quality of my work.
+While I’ve completed several analysis projects for companies I've worked with, I’m unable to share those due to confidentiality.

 ## 🚀 Projects